 Active funds are managed by professional investors with the goal of outperforming a market index, such as the S&P 500 index.
 For an active stock fund, the fund manager and a team of analysts will work to identify which stocks to own and in what quantities to achieve the best returns.
 Similarly, active bond funds will attempt to beat bond indices through superior management.

-But it’s not as easy as it looks, and actively managed funds often fail to match the performance of the index they’re trying to beat in the first place.
-On top of that, active funds come with larger fees (often around 1 percent of the fund’s assets) to pay for the professional management, so the returns to investors are lowered further through these types of costs.
+But it’s not as easy as it sounds, and actively managed funds often fail to match the performance of the index they’re trying to beat in the first place.
+On top of that, active funds come with larger fees (often around 1 percent of the fund’s assets) to pay for professional management, so the returns to investors are lowered further through these types of costs.